Power-line communication: Ripple control

 Ripple control adds an audio-frequency tone to an AC line.
 Typical frequencies are from 100 to 2400 Hz.
 Each district usually has its own frequency, so that adjacent areas are unaffected.
 Codes are sent by slowly turning the tone on and off.
-Equipment at a customer site receives the codes, and turns customer equipment off and on.
-Often the decoder is part of a standard electricity meter, and controls relays.
-There are also utility codes, e.g. to set the clocks of the power meters at midnight.
+Equipment at a customer site receives the codes and turns customer equipment off and on.
+Often, the decoder is part of a standard electricity meter, and controls relays.
+There are also utility codes, e.g., to set the clocks of the power meters at midnight.

 In this way, the utility can avoid up to 20% of capital expenses for generating equipment.
 This lowers costs for electricity and fuel usage.
 Brownouts and rolling blackouts are more easily prevented.
 Grids that use cogeneration can enable auxiliary customer equipment when the generators are being run to generate heat rather than electricity.

 An annoyance for customers is that sometimes the code to turn equipment on is lost, or load shedding is inconvenient or dangerous.
 For example, during a party, a dangerous heat wave or when life-preserving medical equipment is on-site.
 To handle these cases, some equipment includes switches to circumvent load shedding.
 Some meters switch into a higher billing rate when the party switch is flipped.

 Long haul, low frequency

 Utility companies use special coupling capacitors to connect radio transmitters and receivers to the AC power-carrying conductors.
 Power meters often use small transformers with linear amplifiers in the range of tens of watts.
 Most of the expense of any PLC system is the power electronics.
 By comparison, the electronics to encode and decode is usually small, in a special-purpose integrated circuit.
-Thus even the complicated OFDM standards can still be economical.
+Thus, even the complicated OFDM standards can still be economical.

 Frequencies used are in the range of 24 to 500 kHz, with transmitter power levels up to hundreds of watts.
 These signals may be impressed on one conductor, on two conductors or on all three conductors of a high-voltage AC transmission line.
-Several PLC channels may be coupled onto one HV line.
+Several PLC channels may be coupled onto one high-voltage line.
 Filtering devices are applied at substations to prevent the carrier frequency current from being bypassed through the station apparatus and to ensure that distant faults do not affect the isolated segments of the PLC system.
-These circuits are used for control of switchgear, and for protection of transmission lines.
-For example, a protective relay can use a PLC channel to trip a line if a fault is detected between its two terminals but to leave the line in operation if the fault is elsewhere on the system.
+These circuits are used for control of switchgear and for protection of transmission lines.
+For example, a protective relay can use a PLC channel to trip a line if a fault is detected between its two terminals, but to leave the line in operation if the fault is elsewhere on the system.

 While utility companies use microwave and now, increasingly, fiber-optic cables for their primary system communication needs, the power-line carrier apparatus may still be useful as a backup channel or for very simple low-cost installations that do not warrant installing fiber optic lines, or which are inaccessible to radio or other communication.